 It happens through the food chain.
 In the bottom sediments of rivers, lakes, and oceans, mercury undergoes methylation, a process carried out by bacteria in certain conditions.
 Small fish eat small snails, crawfish and insects that have eaten even smaller things containing methylmercury.
 Then larger predator fish, like bass, eat the smaller fish.
 Since bass are at the top of the freshwater food chain, they can build up methylmercury.
 Methylmercury then gets into the food chain and results in mercury exposure to persons who eat fish.

-In 1993, The Louisiana legislature began funding The Mercury Program and over the last decade the program has grown, adding additional sampling locations each year.
-The Louisiana Departments of Environmental Quality and Wildlife and Fisheries sample fish from lakes and rivers across the state.
-The Louisiana Department of Health and Hospitals then evaluates the data that is provided and determines the need for an advisory.
+The Louisiana Departments of Environmental Quality and Wildlife and Fisheries periodically sample fish from lakes and rivers across the state.
+The Louisiana Department of Health then evaluates the data that is provided and determines the need for an advisory.

 Mercury usually causes no symptoms at low levels.
 However, if high levels of mercury build up in the human body, they can affect the brain and nerves.
 In addition, effects that can occur at high levels include learning problems and birth defects in children.
 Among people of all ages, high mercury levels can cause tingling or numbness in the mouth, hands and feet, and vision and hearing troubles.
 The primary source of environmental exposure to mercury in the general population is through consumption of contaminated fish.
 That’s why prevention of mercury build-up in our bodies is so important.
 Those who should be most careful when eating fish are: